 Nickie Dailly dancing The Nutting Girl, Field Town

 Simon Matthews dancing The Fool's Jig, (One man rapper dance in the Cotswold style)

 Toby Melville, our winner in 2020, finally gets to dance his celebratory jig!
 The Nutting Girl, Field Town.

-White Rose Morris Men...
+White Rose Morris...

 ...are based in Huddersfield, West Yorkshire.

-Originally formed in the autumn of 1953 by a number of Leeds University Morris Men and others who wished to form a non-university side, White Rose Morris men met initially in the Burley Road scout headquarters and were helped by Ron Smedley, the EFDSS Yorkshire Area Organiser.
+Originally formed in the autumn of 1953 by a number of Leeds University Morris Men and others who wished to form a non-university side, White Rose Morris Men met initially in the Burley Road scout headquarters and were helped by Ron Smedley, the EFDSS Yorkshire Area Organiser.
 Co-operation continued with the Leeds University Men resulting in the joint hosting of the 53rd Morris Ring Meeting in Leeds in 1956 although it was to be 1959 before White Rose were admitted as a member side into the Morris Ring.

 In 1971, the club moved its base to Huddersfield and organised the 215th Ring Meeting in the town in 1986.
-In 2013, the side celebrated its 60th anniversary with a weekend of dance which spanned Calderdale, Kirklees and Colne Valley.
+Celebrations for our Golden Jubilee in 2003 took place throughout the year and included a weekend gathering in September when around 280 members of traditional dance sides descended on Bradley Wood from around the country to tour surrounding areas.
+In 2013 the side celebrated its 60th - and in 2018 its 65th - anniversaries with weekends of dance touring Calderdale and Kirklees, including the Colne Valley.

-White Rose Morris Men practise at HD1 Dance Studio , 5 St John's Road, Huddersfield HD1 5AY on Wednesday evenings except during the summer months (when we often dance out) and new members are always welcome, however inexperienced!
+White Rose Morris practise at HD1 Dance Studio , 5 St John's Road, Huddersfield HD1 5AY on Wednesday evenings except during the summer months (when we often dance out) and new members are always welcome, however inexperienced!